sergiusdell75/Coursera_Capstone/README.md

 #### Data visualization and descriptive statistics

 Descriptive statistics are brief descriptive quantities that summarize a given data set and also allow to provide the first insights on the data.
 Among others: mean, std, min, max, quantiles.
 They descriptive statistic could directly be obtained by df.describe().

+# Methodology

+The part consists of two subparts: descriptive data analysis and modeling and evaluation.

+#### Descriptive data analysis:

+#### Modeling and Evaluation: Prediction of crime.
+Clustering based on 4 factors.
+Prediction

+# Deployment and results

+In the deployment step, the model is used on new data outside of the scope of the dataset and by new stakeholders.
+The new interactions at this phase might reveal the new variables and needs for the dataset and model.
+These new challenges could initiate revision of either business needs and actions, or the model and data, or both.

+# Discussion

+# Conclusion